agalue/opennms-drift-kubernetes/README.kops.md

 ;; MSG SIZE  rcvd: 180
 ```

-> **WARNING**: Please use your own Domain, meaning that every time the domain `aws.agalue.net` is used, replace it with yours.
+> **WARNING**: Please use your own Domain, meaning that every time the domain `aws.agalue.net` is mentioned or used, replace it with your own.

 ## Cluster Creation